SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix Aurora.md

 ### Machines

-The Machines page displays a table with all the machines of the Auroraweb service.
+The Machines page displays a table with all the machines of the Aurora web service.

 This table will be refreshed every 60 minutes.